 For the most part, the world has Gen X and millennials figured out.
 As two prominent generations, there is abundant research about how they behave socially and professionally.
 And at this point, we have been able to see how these studies fare.
 By 2017, 33% of the workforce was Gen X and 35% of the workforce was made of millennials.

 However, a new generation has begun to enter the workforce.
-In 2017, 5% of the workforce was comprised of Gen Z, the newest generation.
-Born between 1995-2012 (though the years are highly debated), the oldest members of this generation are now 24.
-By 2021, they are expected to make up one-fifth of the workforce, making them an important demographic to pay attention to.
+In 2017, only 5% of the workforce was comprised of Gen Z, the newest generation.
+Born between 1995-2012 (though the years are highly debated), the oldest members of this generation are now 26.
+By 2025, they are expected to make up 27% of the global workforce, making them an important demographic to pay attention to.

-As a member of Gen Z, I find it important to stress that we are different from our Gen X and millennial counterparts.
+As a member of Gen Z, I find it critical to stress that we are different from our Gen X and millennial counterparts.
 Therefore, we have different needs professionally.
-And as 41% of the construction workforce retires by 2031, we will be their replacements.
+And as 53% of the construction workforce is expected to retire by 2036, we will be their replacements.
 In order to recruit and retain the newest generation of workers, it is important to understand them.

 So, what exactly do we want in our professional lives?
 Here are five things a Gen Z professional is looking for in their career.

 More than the generations preceding them, Gen Z is worried about finances and being able to afford housing, healthcare and paying off debts.
 They were raised during the recession and as student loans and healthcare costs mounted.
 Many Gen Z kids saw their parents struggle financially.
 Because of this, a driving force for this generation is financial security, career advancement and motivation.

 When surveyed, 46% of Gen Z say that their biggest financial concern is student debt.
 This is likely because the cost of a college degree has increased 102% in the past decade, and Gen Z is aware of that.